 There can be no assurance that certain laws applicable to the Corporation, its subsidiaries and its investees, including tax laws, will not be changed in a manner which could adversely affect the Corporation.
-In addition, there can be no assurance that the administrative policies and assessing practices of the Canada Revenue Agency will not be changed in a manner which adversely affects the holders of the Corporation's securities.
+In addition, there can be no assurance that the administrative policies and assessing practices of tax authorities will not be changed in a manner which adversely affects the holders of the Corporation's securities.